Asthma

 Cautions and Exclusions

 If you're intolerant or allergic to Salamol, Atrovent, Ventolin or Clenil Modulite or any of the ingredients in them, you shouldn't use any of them.
 Always inform your prescriber about all medications you're on and previous medications.
-Also, inform them about any medical conditions you have as well.
+Also, inform them about any medical conditions you may have.

 Authored & Reviewed By